Tag

 A Smart Recycling Bin

 For a smart recycling bin, you should have a regular recycling bin, a microcontroller board such as Arduino or Raspberry Pi, a distance sensor, a servo motor, and a Wi-Fi module.
 First, attach the distance sensor to the front of the recycling bin so that it can detect when someone approaches it.
 Then, connect the distance sensor to the microcontroller board.
 Next, you will need to connect the servo motor to the microcontroller board.
 The servo motor will be responsible for opening and closing the lid of the recycling bin.
 You can program the microcontroller to open the lid when the distance sensor detects someone approaching the bin and then close the lid once the person has finished depositing their recyclables.
 Finally, connect the Wi-Fi module to the microcontroller board so that you can control the recycling bin remotely.
-This is a strong class projects idea for students focused on sustainability and product design.

 24. Sling Shot Pen